protoeng/NLP-TextSegmentation/README.md

-This project evaluates a te
+This project evaluates a tex